Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

 Rule 9C Conferences.
 This Superior Court rule requires that counsel must confer to narrow areas of disagreement before filing any kind of motion.
 I expect that counsel will do so, and ask me to address only those issues that cannot be resolved despite diligent efforts by all parties.

-Finally, I agree with my colleagues and with Cicero.
+Finally, I agree with my colleagues, Cicero, and Clemens.

-The aphorism ascribed to many including Cicero – “If I had more time, I would have written a shorter letter.” – applies equally to legal writing.
+First, the aphorism ascribed to many including Cicero and Mark Twain – “If I had more time, I would have written a shorter letter.” – applies equally to legal writing.
 Even though it may take more time, trim your writing to only what is necessary.
 Many a brief that I receive could benefit from considerable editing.
 If you can write a memorandum in 12 pages, do not write it in 20.

-Cross-motions that mirror the motion are unnecessary.
+Second, cross-motions that mirror the motion (or restate the arguments in the opposition) are unnecessary.
 For example, if a party files a motion to compel production of certain discovery, it generally is not necessary to file a cross-motion for a protective order from the same discovery.

 Salinger, J.: The most helpful oral argument on a substantive motion is a conversation between the lawyer and the judge, not a prepared lecture delivered to a passive audience.
 My goal is to make sure that I understand each party’s position by the end of the hearing.
 I will have read and thought about the motion papers in advance.
 So get to the point.
 Make your opening count.
 Use the hearing to highlight the key points you need me to focus on, respond to the opposing party’s best arguments, and answer my questions about things that are troubling me or that I need to learn more about.
 And don’t forget to make clear what your client wants me to do.